 One word of warning, though: It could be that she does still love God, but she’s going to express it in different ways than you would.
 I know some teenagers, for instance, who the parents have told me have “rebelled” and have “turned their backs on God.”
 However, from my perspective they haven’t done that at all.
 They’ve gotten tattoos, and they’ve got different views of some social and political issues, and they’ve started going to different churches.
 But they still love God, they’re still in ministry, and they still pray and identify as Christians.
 They just do it in a different way from their parents.

 I’m not saying that’s what happening here; I’m just saying that sometimes we react to what we perceive is a child leaving the faith, when really they’re choosing to express faith in a new way.
 I know that’s hard, because it means that your child is rejecting your family culture.
 But please, in those times, remember that God is bigger than your family culture, and see the faith that is still in your child.
 Approve of it.
-Bless it as he or she goes on a different journey, and don’t make him or her feel guilty for choosing something other than what you would do, as long as the essentials of the faith (say, the Apostle’s Creed, for instance) are still there.
+Bless it as he or she goes on a different journey, and don’t make him or her feel guilty for choosing something other than what you would do, as long as the essentials of the faith are still there.